Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer: Methodology

-\end{small}To theoretically justify the effectiveness of the proposed approximation strategy, in this work, we focus on the directional alignment between the true and approximate gradients with respect to the NN's parameters $\bm{\phi}$.
+\end{small}To theoretically justify the effectiveness of the proposed approximation strategy, in this work, we discuss the directional alignment between the true and approximate gradients with respect to the NN's parameters $\bm{\phi}$.
 For notation brevity, we define the intermediate partial gradient with respect to $\bm{x}$ as:

 and the intermediate total gradient with respect to $\bm{z}$ as:

 Furthermore, we rely on the following mild assumptions.

 \begin{assumption} There exist constants $L_{\bm{x}}, L_{\bm{z}}\ge 0$ such that for all $\bm{z},\bm{z}'\in\mathcal{Z}$,